Call 24/7 Free Consult (888) 782-9090

 • Head-on crashes: In 2018, about 3 percent of the car accidents in Kentucky were classified as head-on crashes.
 However, head-on crashes accounted for 35.6 percent of all accident fatalities in the state.
 Head-on collisions involve the front of one vehicle colliding with the front of another vehicle.
 Head-on crashes frequently result in death or serious injury.
 The forward motion of both vehicles coupled with their speed increases the intensity of the impact.

 • Single-vehicle crashes: Many accidents involve only one vehicle.
 Typically, a vehicle will collide with an object, animal, or even a pedestrian or bicyclist.
 In Kentucky, in 2018, 1,511 vehicles struck other objects.
 Another 1,024 accidents involved pedestrians.
-The majority of single-vehicle crashes, 3,073, involved a collision with a deer and only 332 involved a collision with a bicyclist.
+The majority of single-vehicle crashes, 3,073, involved a collision with a deer, and only 332 involved a collision with a bicyclist.

 • Chain-reaction crashes: In contrast to single-vehicle crashes, chain-reaction crashes are those that involve three or more vehicles.
 Often, chain-reaction crashes are caused when the impact of two vehicles colliding causes one of the cars to strike a third vehicle.
 Pileups are a type of chain reaction crash occurring at highway speeds on the interstate.
 They typically involve a number of vehicles that cannot stop in time to avoid the initial crash.
 Pileups are particularly dangerous because a single vehicle may be involved in numerous consecutive collisions within a short time frame.
 In addition, accident victims may increase their risk of injury by exiting the vehicle while subsequent collisions are taking place.